anniebrass03/RPG/README.md

 # Crime Solver

-# Crime solver is a Python Clue-like RPG game
+Crime Solver is a Python text-based RPG game